MYSTshreya/MYSTshreya/README.md

 ### 🛠 What I’m Working On

-- 🤖 An AI flashcard app for learning languages
+- 🤖 An AI quick food according to the users mood 🥂
-- 🧩 A quiz game that combines math + multilingual questions
+- 🧩 An AI online portal for finding the best version of anyone with their wardrobe🤳
 - 📝 Writing my Statement of Purpose for fully-funded international scholarships

 ---